bootphon/fastabx/docs/install.rst

    $ pip install fastabx

-fastabx requires Python 3.12 or later, and depends on PyTorch 2.9.0 or later, NumPy, Polars, and tqdm.
+fastabx requires Python 3.12 or later, and depends on PyTorch 2.10.0 or later, NumPy, Polars, tqdm, and `torchdtw <https://github.com/bootphon/torchdtw>`_.

 fastabx is available on Linux x86-64 (with glibc 2.34 or later [#glibc]_), macOS arm64, and Windows x86-64.